Congratulations to the 2018 Honorees

-Mary Way was honored for her extraordinary philanthropic leadership through the contribution of financial resources to non-profit arts and culture organizations, and by encouraging the philanthropic support of others.
-Way has had a significant impact on a number of the Valley’s major arts institutions, including ASU Gammage, Southwest Shakespeare, Phoenix Art Museum and has also represented Arizona as a member of the National Endowment for the Arts selection panel.
+Judith Hardes was honored for her extraordinary philanthropic leadership through the contribution of financial resources to non-profit arts and culture organizations, and by encouraging the philanthropic support of others.
+For her generous efforts, friends describe Judith as among the most ardent, consistent and important donors in Arizona.
+Hardes has had a significant impact on a number of the Arizona’s major arts institutions, including Phoenix Theatre, Theater Works, Prescott Center for the Arts and Arizona Theatre Company.

 Doug Hyde is a celebrated sculptor who has drawn national and international accolades for the stunning sculpture he’s brought to life.
 His work includes pieces in the Smithsonian Institution permanent collection, high-profile placements at the world-renowned Heard Museum, and a sculpture of a Navajo Code Talker in Phoenix.
 A Native American of Nez Perce, Chippewa and Assiniboine heritage, he grew up on the Nez Perce reservation in Idaho before going to study at the Institute of American Indian Arts.
 It was during his childhood that Hyde’s grandfather and tribal elders first captured his imagination through retellings of Nez Perce oral history and legends — words and experiences that have influenced and inspired Hyde’s work throughout his life.

 Artist Award | Dennis Rowland (Phoenix)